How your firm can go paperless

 Each firm is different.
 Only you can decide on a strategy for going paperless that works for you.
 Here are some ideas to help you take the big step.

-Consult with your partners and staff and set a date to go paperless.
+- Set a date: Consult with your partners and employees and set a date to go paperless.
 Add it to the calendar and make sure everyone knows about it.
 This will help concentrate their minds.

-The better you train your staff, the more they'll get out of your new digital document archive.
+- Train your employees to use the new system: The better you train your people, the more they'll get out of your new digital document archive.
 It will be much easier for them to find the information they need.
 Help them get to grips with the new systems and workflows, and you'll see great results.